shnarazk/LubySequence/memo.typ

 = An efficient implementation

+Now we introduce a segmentation on Luby sequence.

 == segments

 We define *segments* as a monotone increasing subsequence in Luby sequence.
 Here are the first 16 segments.
 Each segment is alternately in red and blue.

 #let luby = (1, 1, 2, 1, 1, 2, 4, 1, 1, 2, 1, 1, 2, 4, 8, 1, 1, 2, 1, 1, 2, 4, 1, 1, 2, 1, 1, 2, 4, 8, 16)

+$
 #let even = true
 #luby.insert(0, luby.at(0) - 1)
 #for (p, n) in luby.windows(2) {
   even = if p < n { even } else { not even }
   text(fill: if even { red } else { blue }, str(n) + ", ")
 }
+$

 As you see, the Luby value is equal to two powered by a local index in a segment.
 So we can define Luby sequence in another form.